 Your Bank aims at enhancing and maximizing the shareholder value by achievingappropriate trade-off between risks and returns.
 Your Bank's risk management objectivesbroadly cover proper identification assessment measurement monitoring controllingmitigation and reporting of the risks across various business segments of the Bank.
-Therisk management strategy adopted by your Bank is based on a clear understanding of therisks and the level of risk appetite which is dependent on the willingness of your Bank totake risks in the normal course of business.
+Therisk management strategy adopted by your Bank is based on a clear understanding of therisks and level of risk appetite which is dependent on the willingness of your Bank totake risks in the normal course of business.
 A Board level committee viz.
-IntegratedRisk Management Committee periodically reviews the risk profile evaluates the overallrisks faced by the Bank and develops policies and strategies for its effective management.
+IntegratedRisk Management Committee periodically reviews the risk profile evaluates the overallrisk faced by the Bank and develops policies and strategies for its effective management.

 The Risk Management Department at Head Office oversees the overall implementation ofvarious risk management initiatives across the Bank.

 For continuous monitoring of customer induced transactions under various AlternateDelivery Channels (ADC) and Core Banking Solution (CBS) your Bank has implementedEnterprise Level Fraud Risk Management System (ELFRMS) in September 2016.
-This is anautomated transaction monitoring system for detection of frauds in customer accounts.Based on a range of scenarios various alerts triggered by the system are monitored byELFRMS team from various risk and fraud angles.
-The systemacts as a check on potential fraud incidents as a preventive measure and is intended toidentify the potential fraudulent transactions covering various channels like internetbanking mobile banking debit card POS CBS etc on real time basis based on predefinedprobable fraud scenarios.
+This is anautomated transaction monitoring system which based on a range of scenarios triggersvarious alerts for carrying out analysis from various risks and fraud angles.
+The systemacts as a check on potential fraud incidents as a preventive measure and is intended toidentify the potential fraudulent transactions covering various channels like internetbanking mobile banking debit card POS CBS etc. on real time basis based on predefinedprobable fraud scenarios.